liferay/liferay-docs/discover/portal/articles/03-collaboration/01-managing-documents-and-media/01-publishing-files.markdown

 ## Summary [](id=summary)

 You've learned the fundamentals of uploading, managing, and collaborating on files in your sites.
-The Document Library integrates each file into @product_name@, allowing you to apply permissions, workflows, and rich metadata.
+The Document Library integrates each file into @product@, allowing you to apply permissions, workflows, and rich metadata.
 And it provides a version control system for managing document progress.
 You displayed image files on pages using the Media Gallery and Documents and Media apps.
 And you've